-Explanation: People by nature are reluctant to brag about themselves or their accomplishments.
-This is OK except in the case of an interview.
+Explanation: By nature, people are reluctant to brag about themselves or their accomplishments.
+This is okay except in the case of an interview.
 This is the one occasion where you need to be bold about stating your achievements and describing why you are proud of them.
 Nobody else is going to speak for you.
-Make sure that you do not embellish your answer or spend too much time discussing your significant achievements.
+Make sure you do not embellish your answer or spend too much time discussing your significant achievements.
 Allow the interviewer to ask a follow-up question if they want more information.

 Example: “Without a doubt, the case I am most proud of involved a patient that other therapists had given up on.
-They were uncooperative and refused to do the exercises prescribed by the program.
-I took some time to understand why they were reacting like this and discovered something about their background, which made them hesitant to participate and these types of programs.
-Once I addressed this, the patient became more enthusiastic about their therapy and eventually was able to return to the work they performed before becoming injured.
-I still hear from them from time to time, and they are continuing to succeed in their profession.”
+This patient was uncooperative and refused to do the exercises prescribed by the program.
+I took some time to understand why he was reacting like this and discovered something about his background which made him hesitant to participate in these types of programs.
+Once I addressed this, the patient became more enthusiastic about his therapy and eventually was able to return to the work he performed before becoming injured.
+I still hear from him from time to time, and he is continuing to succeed in his profession.”